Zoom on the Pulsar PG7500B

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG7500B compare to generators of similar power (between 6500 and 7500 W).

-- Regarding its weight, the Pulsar PG7500B only weighs in at 185 pounds, which means it's one of the lighter generators in the 6500-7500 rated wattage range.
-Regarding dry weight, one of the champions in the same power range is the Sportsman GEN85KIDF, with a dry weight of only 133 lbs.
+- Weight-wise, the Pulsar PG7500B has only 185 lbs, which renders it one of the lighter generators which produce 6500 to 7500 rated watts.
+If you are concerned by weight, one of the champions in the above mentioned power range is the Sportsman GEN85KIDF, with a dry weight of just 133 pounds.

 The bottom line